 Satisfactory Academic Progress for Continued Aid Eligibility

-You must familiarize yourself with specific details regarding this policy by clicking the links below or contacting the Financial Aid Office for a copy of the brochure entitled "Satisfactory Academic Progress Policy".
+You must familiarize yourself with specific details regarding this policy by clicking the links below or by contacting Student Financial Services for a copy of the brochure entitled "Satisfactory Academic Progress Policy".

 Federal regulations mandate that the school's satisfactory progress policy must include both a qualitative measure (such as the use of cumulative grade point average) and a quantitative measure (such as a maximum time frame for completion) of your progress.
 While the qualitative measure is determined and monitored by the academic standards of the institution, the quantitative measure administered by the financial aid office is used to determine the number of credit hours completed when compared to those attempted.

 To quantify academic progress USM is required to set a maximum time frame in which you are expected to finish a program.
 For an undergraduate program, the maximum time frame may not exceed 150% of the published length of the program as measured in credits attempted.
 Hence in USM's case, if you are enrolled in an undergraduate program and enrolled full time, you may not receive Federal Financial Aid for more than 180 credits.

 To ensure that you are making sufficient progress throughout the course of study, USM must divide the program into equal evaluation periods called increments.
 Once USM defines the length of each increment, USM must compare the number of hours you attempted with the number of hours you successfully completed.
 This calculation enables USM to determine whether you are progressing at a rate that will allow you to finish the program within the maximum time frame.